exercism/v3/languages/common-lisp/exercises/concept/arithmetic/.docs/instructions.md

 needed for the crust increases as the pizza's size does.
 Every 20cm of crust requires 45g of dough.

-Lilly is looking to write a function that takes the diameter and number of pizzas to make and returns the exact amount of dough (to the nearest gram) that she'll need.
+Lilly is looking to write a function that takes the number of pizzas to make and the diameter and returns the exact amount of dough (to the nearest gram) that she'll need.
 For example, to make 4 pizzas 30cm in diameter:

 ```lisp